Quazi-07/Research-Grant-Finder-Agent/README.md

 ---

-## 🚀 From Grant Search to Grant Intelligence
+## From Grant Search to Grant Intelligence

 Researchers often spend hours manually searching funding databases, reviewing long opportunity announcements, and deciding whether a funding opportunity aligns with their expertise.

-The **NIH Grant Intelligence Agent** explores a different approach.
+The **NIH Grant AI Agent** explores a different approach.

 Instead of treating funding discovery as a simple keyword search problem, the software organizes the process as an **agent-oriented research workflow**.